 - In a stand mixer, beat cream cheese until fluffy.
 Add eggs, sugar, cocoa and vanilla.
 Mix until smooth, scraping down the sides of the bowl if necessary.

 - Add the melted chocolate and beat again until smooth.

 - Pour into prepared pan and bake about 40 minutes, until set and doesn’t jiggle. (*Note: the original recipe recommends a water bath.
 I’m a bit of a rebel — obviously — and rarely do water baths.
 I didn’t this time and it didn’t crack at all)

 - Let cool to room temperature on the counter.
 Freeze or chill at least 3-4 hours before assembly.

-- Preheat the oven to 350 degrees F. Line a springform pan with wax paper and spray with non-stick.
+- For the cookie: Preheat the oven to 350 degrees F. Line a springform pan with wax paper and spray with non-stick.

 - In a stand mixer, cream butter and sugar until light and fluffy, about 3-4 minutes.

 - Add flour, cocoa and baking soda and combine.
 Stir in chocolate chips.